rob-a-bolton/urlexpand/README.md

 # Usage
-Pipe URLS into urlextend (and optionally give more as arguments - these take first priority in the return order) and it will print their destinations.
+Pipe URLS into urlexpand (and optionally give more as arguments - these take first priority in the return order) and it will print their destinations.

-By default, URLs passed as arguments are extended.
+By default, URLs passed as arguments are expanded.
 If no arguments are given then it is assumed that they will be piped in, and stdin will be read.

 To read from both stdin and arguments, use the -i flag.